getmetamapper/metamapper/README.md

 - *Change detection*: Detects when data definitions change between schema inspection runs.
 Useful for alerting uncommunicated changes.
 - *Annotations:* Supports comments on almost every object so your team can crowdsource knowledge about data assets.
 - *Custom Properties:* Easily attach custom metadata to databases and tables, such as data steward or ETL process references.
-- *Search:* Everything is indexed and searchable via [Elasicsearch](https://github.com/elastic/elasticsearch).
+- *Search:* Everything is indexed and [searchable](https://www.postgresql.org/docs/9.5/textsearch.html).
 Self-service data analytics, here we come.

 ## Getting started